Are my friends holding me back? The power of influence.

 The answer is, I can't tell you.
 Not specifically, anyway.

-But is your gossiping, judgemental friend from senior school a regular coffee partner at your kid's weekly dance class?
+But is your gossiping, judgemental friend from senior school one of your regular coffee partners at your kid's weekly dance class?
 Does your uncle Geoff keep spewing investment advice every time he pops over for a barbecue?
-Do you devour the front-page news every morning at the breakfast table?
+Do you devour the front-page news each morning at the breakfast table?

-Maybe it's time to do a little pairing – or even culling.
+Maybe it's time to do a little pairing – or culling, even.

 If your mate (who thinks your worm farm idea is stupid) invites himself over for a beer most Saturdays, try being ‘busy' next time.

-Try not keeping up with the Kardashians for a while.
-Or unfollow that insecure ‘friend' who's always humble-bragging on Instagram.
+Try not keeping up with the Kardashians for a while, and unfollow that insecure ‘friend' who's always humble-bragging on Instagram.